MrEddX/docs.chatrix.one/docs/terms.en.md

 - The publication of advertising articles and materials without the approval of an administrator;
 - Sending [Spam](https://en.wikipedia.org/wiki/Spam) messages;
 - Registration of more than one profile for one individual, without permission from an administrator;
+- Registering an account whose name resembles an administrator account;
 - Publication of pornographic content - especially that involving minors[^1];
 - Publication of Internet links to articles and photo material containing scenes of child pornography and violence[^1];
 - Use of the service for organizing and carrying out activities prohibited by the law.